An oral history of “Turkey Time,” Charleston’s favorite Thanksgiving song.

 They recruited local videography company Someday Video Productions to make the video, got permission to shoot at the Charleston Town Center Mall, and announced their plans on the air.

-LOPEZ: I’m pretty sure it was just an evening during the week sometime.
+JAY LOPEZ (Coach Kidd’s friend and self-professed biggest fan of “Turkey Time”) I’m pretty sure it was just an evening during the week sometime.
 That was a concern for them, that nobody’s going to show up for this.
-They walked out and there were all these people just surrounding the whole area.
+They walked out, and there were all these people just surrounding the whole area.

-KIDD: This year I was like, I’m not going to mention it.
-I’m not going to say anything about it and I’m going to see if anybody asked for it.
+KIDD In 2017 I was like, I’m not going to mention it.
+I’m not going to say anything about it, and I’m going to see if anybody asked for it.
 And sure enough, they did.
 They texted it in.
-I think it was 6:30 that morning—”Where’s ‘Turkey Time?’”
+I think it was 6:30 that morning—“Where’s ‘Turkey Time?’”

 I never get tired of it.
 I mean, obviously, when I get out of the station I don’t listen to it when I head home.
 But it really comes down to how excited people get when they hear it.
 These kids that were two years old singing it are in college now.
 They grew up on “Turkey Time.”

 In 2011, The Coach Kidd and Libby Jo Show ended when Salyers left radio to pursue a career in education.
-Coach still hosts Coach Kidd in the Morning at the station but Salyers now teaches English at Bluefield Middle School.
+Kidd still hosts a morning show at the station, but Salyers now teaches English at Bluefield Middle School.

-SALYERS: I actually showed my kids at school last week.
+SALYERS I actually showed my kids at school.
 They wanted to do Christmas songs, and I said, “You can’t skip Thanksgiving.”
 “Well, there’s no Thanksgiving songs.”
 “Ahh, here’s where you’re wrong, children.
 Let me teach you.”

 There are a ton of Valentine’s love songs.
 There are a ton of Fourth of July, celebrate-type songs.
 There’s Christmas songs like crazy.
 But really, how many Thanksgiving songs are there?
-It’s a holiday we joke about getting forgotten.
-But for those who are traditionalists, who like Thanksgiving, it gives them something fun.
+For those traditionalists who like Thanksgiving, it gives them something fun.
 And it’s pretty cheesy.
 And cheese is fun.